-Native to South Africa, these flowers are often found growing in stream beds.
-The elegant, white, trumpet shaped blooms are simply superb!
-Dark, emerald-green foliage with undulations over the leaves-- make the perfect complement to these fine flowers!
-Plants have an upright habitat and bloom from midsummer until frost.
-A perfect addition to your water garden or to your terrestrial garden if planted in moist soil and in full sun.
-Considered a perennial in warmer climates and considered an annual in the north.
+Dwarf White Calla Lily (Zantedeshia aethiopica) is native to the mild parts of South Africa, these flowers are often found growing in stream beds.
+The elegant, white, trumpet shaped blooms on the Dwarf White Calla Lily are simply superb--they have dark, emerald-green foliage with undulations over the leaves that make the perfect complement to these fine, white flowers!
+Dwarf White Calla Lilies have an upright habitat and bloom from late spring to midsummer.
+Dwarf White Calla Lilies are the perfect addition to your water garden-- or to your terrestrial garden if planted in moist soil and in full sun.
+Dwarf White Calla Lilies are considered a perennial in warmer climates and considered an annual in the north.

 Sunlight Requirements Full sun is best